giftmischer69/giftmischer69.github.io/_posts/2020-08-27-dev-thoughts.md

 ---
 layout: post
-title:  "development philosophy"
+title:  "thoughts on the development process"
 categories: [💡, ✨]
-permalink: development-philosophy
+permalink: development-thoughts
 ---

 these thoughts are about not forcing productivity at all but to design